 The COMESA Rules of Origin are used to determine whether goods produced in the COMESA region are eligible for preferential treatment within the FTA.
 The COMESA Rules of Origin have five (5) independent criteria.
-The COMESA Rules of Origin have five criteria and goods are considered as originating if they meet any of the following five criteria:
+The COMESA Rules of Origin have five criteria and Goods are considered as originating if they meet any of the following five criteria:

-- a) The goods should be wholly produced; - b) The cost, insurance and freight (CIF) value of any non-originating material should not exceed 60% of the ex- work price of the goods; - c) Goods must attain the value added of at least 35% of the ex-factory cost of the goods; - d) Goods should fulfill the Change in Tariff Heading (CTH) rule; and - e) Good must have importance to the economic development of the Member States and should contain not less than 25% of value added.
+- a) The goods should be wholly produced; - b) The CIF value of any non-originating material should not exceed 60% of the ex- work price of the goods; - Goods must attain the value added of at least 35% of the ex-factory cost of the goods; - d) Goods should fulfill the CTH rule; and - e) Good must have importance to the economic development of the member states and should contain not less than 25% of value added.

-The exporter is free to base a claim to COMESA duty-free or preferential tariff treatment on any one of the criteria, according to which of them has been complied within the production process.
-Except for small consignments, goods being exported under COMESA FTA or preferential tariff reduction treatment have to be accompanied by the COMESA Certificate of Origin, which is issued by the designated competent authority in a Member State.
+The exporter is free to base his claim to COMESA duty-free or preferential tariff treatment on any one of the criteria, according to which of them has been complied within the production process.
+With the exception of small consignments, goods being exported under COMESA FTA or preferential tariff reduction treatment have to be accompanied by the COMESA Certificate of Origin, which is issued by the designated competent authority in a Member State.